Dypiro/Hyprland/README.md

 Or you can use the attached script "set-hypr" to install everything for you.

-make sure to run yay -Sc --aur to free up disk space and also make sure to clean in ~/.cache/yay from time to time
+make sure to run yay -Sc --aur to free up disk space

 Below is a list of the packages that would be installed